znucourses/cpp/README.md

 # cpp
-The cpp course is about programming basic course
+The cpp course is about programming basics